A Thief in the Night

 Dr. Thomas Ice

 For many of us “baby-boomers” the early 70s were an exciting time!
 The Jesus Movement saw hundreds of thousands of young people come to Christ.
 It was a time within American Christianity when there was a great emphasis on Bible prophecy, especially the rapture of the Church.
-Even though I had grown up in the church, I was first intoduced to Bible prophecy and the rapture during this time when I was in my late teens.
-There was an air of expenctancy that Christ could really come for His church at any-moment, which I have not seen since that time.
+Even though I had grown up in the church, I was first introduced to Bible prophecy and the rapture during this time when I was in my late teens.
+There was an air of expectancy that Christ could really come for His church at any-moment, which I have not seen since that time.
 Back then many were waiting for the coming of the Lord while reaching out to the lost with gospel so they would not miss the rapture.
-I had many friends who acepted Christ during those days because of the urgency of the hour.
+I had many friends who accepted Christ during those days because of the urgency of the hour.

-First of all, I believe the Holy Spirit was extremly active, moving upon my rebellious generation like He has not done since in the United States.
+First of all, I believe the Holy Spirit was extremely active, moving upon my rebellious generation like He has not done since in the United States.
 The Lord used books like Hal Lindsey’s The Late Great Planet Earth, which saw perhaps millions come to Christ through its influence.
 Movies like Russell Doughten’s A Thief in the Night, taught the pre-trib rapture and was also a catalyst that saw many people come to Christ through its showing.
 Doughten depicts the rapture as Christ coming as a thief in the night.

 Starting in 1969 America witnessed the rise of what was then called “Jesus Rock” music arriving on the scene.
 The focus of a great deal of their music included the belief that Jesus is coming back soon and you better trust Him as Saviour so you won’t miss the rapture.
 Larry Norman was considered a founder and a leader of “Jesus Rock” with his well-known song about the rapture, “I Wish We’d All Been Ready.”
 Norman produced another song around 1970 entitled “Right Here in America,” a seven and a half minute ballad about coming persecution of Christians destined for America.
 He has the following lines in the song: